 The perfect hard boiled egg is easy enough to master.
 Adding an egg to your salad is an essential salad making hack.

-Here are 3 simple steps to follow so you'll be topping all your salads with this healthy ingredient and enjoying a delicious Cobb Salad or Salade Nicoise!
+Here are 3 simple steps to the perfect hard boiled egg, so you'll be topping all your salads with this healthy ingredient and enjoying a delicious Cobb Salad or Salade Nicoise!

 1. Place eggs in a single layer in the bottom of a saucepan (my 3-quart saucepan easily holds 8 large eggs without crowding) and cover with hot water by two inches.

-Add a tablespoon or so of vinegar – supposedly this will conceal the egg white faster should one of the eggs crack.
+Add a tablespoon or so of vinegar – supposedly this will congeal the egg white faster should one of the eggs crack.

 2. Heat over medium high heat to a gentle rolling boil, remove from heat and cover.
 Set timer for 10 minutes which will yield a slightly undercooked yolk if you stop the eggs from cooking by placing in a cold water bath (bowl of water with ice cubes) or run under cold running water to stop the cooking.
 Otherwise the eggs will continue to cook a bit.